Apollys/TheLibraryOfLife/think_like_a_monk.md

 <br/>

 > Many of us are so addicted to re-creating the same experiences that we don't make space for new ones.
-What you were actaully doing at the start of your relationship was creating *new* memories with energy and openness.
+What you were actually doing at the start of your relationship was creating *new* memories with energy and openness.
 Love is kept alive by creating more new memories — by continuing to learn and grow together.

 <br/>